devcontainers/spec/proposals/devcontainer-distribution.md

 It's important to note the following about collections:

 - It is recomended that they are created automatically as part of the release process.
-- Ids would get the collection repository added to them. (e.g. for 'https://github.com/community/features' then 'community/features' to 'myfeature1' for a feature with that id)
-- The links to the release files would be added.
-- Date.
-- Version.
+- When a **devcontainer-collection.json** file is created, the Id's of the features/templates should get the name of the collection added to them to aid in the search for the source.
+For example, in repository 'https://github.com/community/features' for a collection called 'collection', the resulting id would be 'community/features/collection/myFeature'.

 ## Templates specifics